 Western Cicada Killer (Sphecius grandis)

-Detailing the identifying qualities of the Western Cicada Killer, including physical features and territorial reach.
+Detailing the physical features, habits, territorial reach and other identifying qualities of the Western Cicada Killer.

 Updated: 6/12/2017; Authored By Staff Writer; Content ©www.InsectIdentification.org